nckstwrt/CM0102Patcher/README.md

 ![alt text](https://i.imgur.com/4LD4Gnu.png)

 ## Updates

+v2.22:
+* Fixed and added Points Reduction patch (Derby -21, Reading -12) to 2021 patches
+* Added Xeno's FIFA World Cup 2022 Groups for 2021 patches
+* Added a Null News Item Protection patch to stop a rare crash
+* Fixed the History Loader (was broken in 2.21)
+* Changed the Clamp for position and marking in Bug Fixes to 75 as per Fiestita
+* Enabled the "World Cup first year add reputable teams.patch" for 2021
+* Added a Misc Patch to make subs in Brazil + Copa Libertardores 9 (and enabled in 2021)
+* Added a patch to make sure only reputable teams enter the Asia Cup

 v2.21:
 * Updated to support April 2022 Update (works with Oct 2021 too - now more stable (Gold Cup disabled))